 Most side effects are short term and will improve gradually when the treatment is over.

 One of the most common side effects is an increased risk of infection.
 Always contact the hospital and speak to a nurse or doctor if:

-Chemotherapy may reduce the number of red bloods cells (haemoglobin) in your blood.
+Chemotherapy may reduce the number of red blood cells (haemoglobin) in your blood.
 A low level of red blood cells is known as anaemia, which can make you feel very tired and lethargic.
 You may also become breathless.
-Let your doctor know if you get these effects.

 Chemotherapy can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.
 If you develop any unexplained bruising or bleeding such as nosebleeds, bleeding gums, blood spots or rashes on the skin, contact your doctor or the hospital straight away.